sammuelyee/docs/cartodb-editor.md

 Dataset Edit Menu Option | Description
 ------------ | -------------
 Export | Export your dataset for use offline.
 For details, see [How to export datasets from CartoDB?](http://docs.cartodb.com/faqs.html#how-to-export-datasets-from-cartodb)
-Georeference |
+Georeference |  Edit your dataset and apply georeferencing coordinates to transform your data.
+For details, see [(Georeference Data](#georeference-data))
 Duplicate dataset |  Creates a duplicate of your dataset so that you have a backup copy of it.
 Note that changes applied to a duplicate dataset are not applied to the original
 Merge with dataset |  Merge your current dataset with another existing dataset by performing a *column join* (merges two datasets based on a shared value) or a *spatial join* (merges two datasets based on a number of intersecting records).
 For details, see the tutorial about [Merging data from two tables]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }})
 Change privacy | You can protect your dataset and identify the privacy setting.
 For details, see [(Dataset Privacy Settings](#dataset-privacy-settings))
-Lock dataset | Enables you to lock your dataset and hide it from the dashboard.
+Lock dataset | To prevent your data from undesired changes, you can lock a dataset and hide it from your dashboard.
+For details, see the Frequently Asked Questions about [how to lock a dataset or map](http://docs.cartodb.com/faqs.html#how-can-i-lock-a-datasetmap)
-| **Tip:** Once your dataset is locked, you can access it from the Datsets menu options, or from the link showing your locked datasets on the bottom of your datasets list
-| Update FAQs.md- How can I lock a dataset/map?
 Delete this dataset | Delete the selected dataset.
 For details, see [(Delete Dataset](#delete-dataset))
 | **Note:** Deleting a dataset also deletes any connected maps to the dataset